jasongrimes/fretboardfoundation/_chapters/030-scales/035-practicing-scales.md

 abstract: Effective ways to practice scales that also sound good.
 ---

+## Practice mindfully

+The way to avoid accidentally programming ourselves into scale-playing robots is to *always be mindful* when practicing scales.
+We have to think about each note as we play it.

+For example, which note is it?
+Which scale degree?
+What's the interval from the previous and next degrees?
+What’s the interval from the tonic?
+What’s the interval from the root of the chord?
+How does it sound and feel in this context?
+(If it sounds really good, play it again!)

+It’s not necessary to think about *all* of this for each note, but it’s critical to think about *something*; to engage our brain and not just our fingers.

+This also means we have to slow down when we practice scales.
+There’s no time to think about each note if we’re shredding at top speed.
+Perhaps surprisingly,
+practicing slowly and intentionally like this is actually the most effective way to develop speed.
+At performance time, with the analytical mind mostly turned off, our fingers are unleashed to repeat the habits that we’ve formed during practice.
+And if the habits are deep, it’s surprising how fast we can execute them.

+The trick is to slowly and carefully form the intended habits during practice, which sound good to our ear and which carefully exclude sloppiness and mistakes.
+It's like carving a rut into the dirt to direct the future flow of rain water to irrigate the crops.

+## Chunking

 Practice the scale, one form at a time: focus on intervals, not shapes.
 Play slowly ascending and descending to learn the intervals.